Lesterpaintstheworld/aider/website/docs/config/options.md

 ---
 parent: Configuration
 nav_order: 10
-description: Details about all of aider_nova's settings.
+description: Details about all of aider's settings.
 ---

 # Options reference
 {: .no_toc }

-You can use `aider_nova --help` to see all the available options, or review them below.
+You can use `aider --help` to see all the available options, or review them below.

 - TOC